mscribellito/Str/docs/handling.rst

 Handling
 ========

-The String class has several methods for comparing strings and portions of strings.
+The Str class has several methods for comparing strings and portions of strings.

 compareTo
 ---------